 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Carl Zeiss Planar T2/50 ZM is the longer of the two lenses at 68mm.
 The Leica Summilux-M 50mm f1.4 ASPH with a length of 53mm, is 15mm shorter.
 On the other hand, the Leica Summilux-M 50mm f1.4 ASPH has a larger diameter of 54mm compared to the Carl Zeiss Planar T2/50 ZM's 52mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Carl Zeiss Planar T2/50 ZM weighs 230g, 31% (105g) lighter than the Leica Summilux-M 50mm f1.4 ASPH's weight of 335g.

 Below you can find the dimension and weight table of the Standard Prime Lenses in Leica M Mount for size comparison purposes.